 Most importantly, TGP gives primary caregivers time to accomplish "the other 100 things that need attention but can't be completed while she is caring for my dad.
 It is truly a full-time job."

 "Thank you for helping me when I first enrolled our mom," said another letter writer.
 "I was able to keep mom home because of your wonderful program.
 My mom looked forward to coming and you gave her joy in her last year.
 Thank you for your patience when I was a mess emotionally.
-Thank you."

 In 1989 The Gathering Place opened its doors as a program of the Council on Aging for Southeastern Vermont.
 The first center opened with two staff, and served six families three days a week.